 In order to obtain a work permit, you must

-- be a citizen of Argentina, Australia, Canada, Chile, Hongkong, New Zealand or South Korea
+- be a citizen of Argentina, Australia, Canada, Chile, Hong Kong, New Zealand, South Korea or Uruguay

 - be 18–30 years old